Frequently Asked Questions

 Unfortunately we cannot guarantee if or when any items will be displayed in the Museum galleries.
 Our collection is vast, and it is impossible for everything to be on display at any one time.
 Furthermore, it may be necessary to limit exposure for objects which are too fragile to be displayed long-term (eg. textiles and paper-based items).
 However, we do have rotating displays in a number of key parts of the Museum, which enables us to put new material on display wherever possible.
 There is also potential for some objects to be displayed virtually in online exhibitions, or on social media.

 Why collect items if they’re not going to be displayed?

-While we cannot promise donated items will be displayed, everything in our collection exists as an important resource for people researching many different aspects of RNZAF history, or New Zealand military aviation in general.
-Our Research Team offer a friendly and efficient research service, and frequently make collections available to researchers, by appointment.
+While we cannot promise donated items will be displayed, everything in our collection exists as an important resource for people researching many different aspects of New Zealand military aviation history.
+Our Research Team offer a friendly and efficient research service and frequently make collections available to researchers, by appointment.
 Furthermore, we draw heavily from our own collection to develop the content for exhibitions and education programmes.

 Can I (or my family) view items I have donated?

 We welcome viewing of collection items, by appointment.
 We need time in advance to make sure staff members are available to retrieve objects from storage and assist you during your visit.
 If you’d like to make a time to view a collection, simply contact the Collections team on email@example.com, or phone (03) 343 9516.

 Can I borrow back items I have donated?